-- 3.8.1 Epsom and Ewell possesses a fine built heritage which is held in high regard by the Borough's residents.
-This has been recognised by the designation of 21 Conservation Areas, each different in form and character, but all designated for their special architectural or historic interest.
-Additionally, the Borough contains over 400 'Listed Buildings' and some 100 "locally listed" buildings, all of which add to the variety and richness of the urban environment.
-The majority of these individual buildings fall within designated Conservation Areas and, as they are limited in number, it is important they are preserved and protected from inappropriate development. - 3.8.2 Support was given in the "Preferred Options" paper for the continued protection of such areas and buildings, although the importance of an emphasis on enhancement as well as preservation was recognised.
+- 3.7.1 Epsom and Ewell possesses a fine built heritage which is held in high regard by the Borough's residents.
+This has been recognised by the designation of 21 conservation areas, each different in form and character, but all designated for their special architectural or historic interest.
+Additionally, the Borough contains over 400 'listed buildings' and some 100 'locally listed' buildings, all of which add to the variety and richness of the urban environment.
+The majority of these individual buildings fall within designated Conservation Areas and, as they are limited in number, it is important they are preserved and protected from inappropriate development. - 3.7.2 Support was given in the 'Preferred Options' paper for the continued protection of such areas and buildings, although the importance of an emphasis on enhancement as well as preservation was recognised.
 New development, carefully integrated with the old, can help achieve this.
 It is an objective of the Core Strategy to seek to protect and enhance conservation areas and listed buildings, including their settings.
-The value of the special character of some established residential neighbourhoods has recognised locally and the Site allocations DPD will consider whether other areas of special character should also be defined. - 3.8.3 The Council has begun to prepare character appraisals and management plans for each of the Borough's Conservation Areas.
+The value of the special character of some established residential neighbourhoods has been recognised locally and the Site Allocations DPD will consider whether other areas of special character should also be defined. - 3.7.3 The Council has begun to prepare character appraisals and management plans for each of the Borough's conservation areas.
 These will assess the character of each area, defining what contributes to making them "special".
 They will identify both positive and negative features of the environment, and will define elements which should be improved.
-Up to date appraisals will form a vital source of detailed information for later development plan documents, particularly the Area Action Plan for Epsom town centre.
+Up to date appraisals will form a vital source of detailed information for later local development documents, particularly the Area Action Plan for Epsom town centre.